red-hot poker torch lily kniphofia garden Victoria, Vancouver Island, BC, Pacific Northwest

 photo by SVSeekins

 As it turns out, the temperatures through the storm barely dipped a degree below freezing.
-We had plenty of mornings like that through December, just without the snow.
-Perhaps it’s temperatures like -5 or -10 C that knocks the Kniphofia back? we get those temperatures here, but rarely.
+We’ve had plenty of mornings like that through December, just without the snow.
+Perhaps it’s temperatures like -5 or -10 C that knocks the Kniphofia back?
+We get those temperatures here, but rarely.
 Any idea?

 Now, at the end of January, the blooms around the corner from us are just wrapping up.
-It’s amazing really: 3 months of color.
-I admit they’re looking a bit ratty, but in January, I’m desperate for flowers. 🙂
+It’s amazing, really: 3 months of colour.
+I admit they’re looking a bit ratty, but I’m desperate for flowers at this time of year. 🙂

 -30-